Week 4: Genome Analytics

 If you were in BF591, we discussed briefly the purpose and usage of Circos plots.
 If not, you may look here for a short discussion on these circular layout plots.
 While they can be difficult to interpret when overlaying quantitative data, we will be making a Circos plot of the genome and genome annotations generated by Prokka on your genome of choice.
 A Circos plot works well here because most bacterial genomes are circular and we are only using it to illustrate the structure of the genome and the organization of the genes.

-1. In your notebook with your newly created conda environment as the kernel, use pycirclize and the GFF you generated from your genome to create a Circos plot of the genome and its annotations.
+1. In your notebook with your newly created conda environment as the kernel, use pycirclize and the GFF you generated from one genome to create a Circos plot of the genome and its annotations.
 Hint: You can simply copy the example code from pycirclize to make this plot.

 Week 4 Detailed Tasks Summary